 Dr. Henri' Thompson

 Henri' Thompson is a principal at The MHT Companies.
-He works with clients on issues spanning communications, investor relations, public policy, ESG (environmental, social, and governance), diversity, equity, and inclusion, human capital management, and corporate social responsibility.
+He works with clients on issues spanning communications, investor relations, public policy, ESG, diversity, equity, and inclusion, human capital management, and corporate social responsibility.

-Prior to The MHT Companies, he served in leadership positions at the Federal Deposit Insurance Corporation, the U.S. House of Representatives Office of the Majority Whip, Maryland State Retirement and Pension System, and Johns Hopkins University & Medicine.
+Prior to The MHT Companies, he served in leadership positions at Johns Hopkins University & Medicine, Maryland State Retirement and Pension System, the U.S. House of Representatives Office of the Majority Whip, and the Federal Deposit Insurance Corporation in New York.

 Henri' helps clients build and develop diverse, equitable, and inclusive organizations.
 He combines his knowledge of people, policy, and process to counsel educational institutions, Fortune 500 companies, hospital and medical centers, and national non-profits.

 As an advisor to a private equity firm, Henri' provided capital to entrepreneurs and small businesses.
 As the associate director of community affairs at Johns Hopkins University & Medicine, he led Johns Hopkins $1.6 billion economic development plan in the community by strengthening programs across education, minority business contracting, neighborhood outreach, staff diversity, and volunteer engagement.
 At the Maryland State Retirement and Pension System, he helped manage $36 billion in assets and secured the retirement benefits of active and former state employees, teachers, state police, judges, and law enforcement members.
 On Wall Street at the Federal Deposit Insurance Corporation, he helped maintain the stability of the nation's banking system.